Chapter 6.42

 At its discretion, the City Council may grant franchises to qualified parties to collect and haul solid waste and/or recyclables as permitted by law in the City on such terms and conditions as may be agreed to by the City and by the party or parties receiving the franchise or franchises.
 Franchises as granted by the City Council may be nonexclusive, exclusive, or partly exclusive and partly nonexclusive.
 The Council may grant franchises through the process of negotiation or pursuant to competitive bidding.

-In the event that the City, pursuant to Public Resources Code Section 40059, awards an exclusive franchise to provide for refuse collection, recycling and disposal services, a franchise fee based on a percent of franchisee’s gross revenues from all services shall be imposed by the City to defray the costs of public services, maintaining and repairing City rights-of-way affected by heavy equipment used by the franchisee.
-The fee shall also be paid in the same amount by other haulers who have hauling contracts approved by other public entities.
-The franchise fee shall be determined by fee resolution approved by City Council.
+In the event that the City, pursuant to Public Resources Code Section 40059, awards an exclusive franchise to provide for refuse collection, recycling and disposal services, a franchise fee and vehicle impact fee based on a formal fee study shall be imposed by the City to defray the costs of public services, maintaining and repairing City rights-of-way affected by heavy equipment used by the franchisee.

-Other public agencies may elect to contract with a different solid waste hauler to service their respective agency properties but said hauler shall pay fee at the same rate provided under the franchise agreement granted by the City to franchise haulers.
 To the extent that any provision of the franchise agreement is inconsistent with this chapter, the provision of the franchise agreement shall prevail.
 Notwithstanding the above, this provision shall specifically not preclude individual residential property owners from recycling personally any of their own refuse; nevertheless, all persons and entities shall be required to participate in any franchise program enacted by the City pursuant to the California Integrated Waste Management Act of 1989.
 In the event that an eligible property owner, such as a government entity, lawfully contracts with a waste hauler other than the exclusive franchisee for refuse collection, recycling and disposal services, a franchise fee as listed above of hauler’s gross revenues from all services shall be imposed by the City to defray the costs of maintaining and repairing City rights-of-way affected by heavy equipment used by the private contractors.
-Any waste hauler not bound to an exclusive franchise agreement shall provide detailed quarterly reports on its activities in a form approved by the City.
+Any waste hauler not bound to an exclusive City franchise agreement shall provide detailed quarterly reports on its activities in a form approved by the City.
 (Ord.
-1049 Sec.
-1, 2019; Ord.
-1045 Sec.
-1, 2019)
+1118 Sec.
+1, 2024)

 6.42.040 Collection supervision.

-All solid waste accumulated in the City shall be collected, conveyed and disposed of by the City or its duly authorized agent under the supervision of the City Manager or his designated representative.
+All solid waste accumulated in the City shall be collected, conveyed and disposed of by the City or its duly authorized agent under the supervision of the City Manager or their designated representative.
 The City Manager shall have the authority to make regulations concerning the days of collection, type and location of waste containers, and such other matters pertaining to the collection, conveyance and disposal as he/she shall determine to be reasonable or necessary.

 6.42.050 Preparation of solid waste.